laipuran/OverTop/OverTop/MindMap.mm.md

     - Over All
     - Over Desktop
 - Usages
-- Quickly Laucher
+- Quickly Laucher(App Window)
-- Recent Folders
+- Recent Folders(Recent Window)
-- Sticky Notes
+- Sticky Notes(Hanger Window)
-- Picture Hanger
+- Picture Hanger(Hanger Window)

+Now I need to create a unify platform to contain all these controls, and new controls and features are here to be created.